neunzehnhundert97/VexRiscv-Profiler/README.md

 }
 ```

 Manual access is also possible.
-The profiler automatically resolves addresses to their corresponding symbols, so one should use
+The profiler automatically resolves addresses to their corresponding symbols, so one has to use
 values which are contained in the symbol table.
 For instance:

 ```